 According to analyst company Gartner, augmented analytics and augmented data management are two of the biggest data trends for 2020.
 Because augmented analytics automates finding and surfacing the most important insights or changes in the business to optimise decision making, it can do so in a fraction of the time compared to manual approaches.”

 This trend for specialisation of job roles within analytics (e.g. healthcare specific data analyst, financial services specific data scientist etc.) will only increase but the value to businesses will surely be realised in its strategic decision making.
-Analysts will be able to deliver macro and micro trend analysis to granular levels, specific to the sectors within which they work.
+Data analysts roles will become industry-specific and be able to deliver macro and micro trend analysis to granular levels, specific to the sectors within which they work.
 This will add incredible value to organisations looking for a competitive edge in increasingly disruptive markets.
 It will also engage analysts more.
 Stop them being bored and therefore go a long way to retaining these valuable but currently under-utilised skills.